DevExpress-Examples/XAF_Security_E4908/Readme.md

 - Non-XAF developers who create standard line-of-business (LOB) apps with login, logout forms and security related functionality for any .NET UI technologies like WinForms, WPF, ASP.NET (WebForms, MVC 5, MVC Core, Razor Pages) and .NET server technologies like ASP.NET Web API/OData, WCF, etc.

-## User Authentication & Group Authorization - App Security Made Easy
+## Role-based Access Control & User Authentication - App Security Made Easy

 - Getting security right (safe, fast, up-to-date, flexible, and database agnostic) is complicated.
 Pre-built middleware libraries like ASP.NET Core Identity or Identity Server can be difficult to configure or offer unnecessary functionality.
-Our User Authentication & Group Authorization API for .NET allows you to integrate a proven, database agnostic security sub-system in the shortest possible time.
+Our Role-based Access Control & User Authentication API for .NET allows you to integrate a proven, database agnostic security sub-system in the shortest possible time.

 - LOB app developers want to save time and do not want to implement complex security memberships and authentication/authorization algorithms from scratch (for instance, apps that can filter protected data against a user's access rights or check whether the current user is allowed to delete records).
-Our User Authentication & Group Authorization API for .NET allows you to incorporate advanced security-related capabilities with minimal effort.
+Our Role-based Access Control & User Authentication API for .NET allows you to incorporate advanced security-related capabilities with minimal effort.

 - While certain platforms like ASP.NET simplify authentication and basic authorization with a built-in design time APIs, it is difficult to build a flexible and customizable security system (allowing users to customize the system once the app is deployed).
-Our User Authentication & Group Authorization API for .NET allows you to incorporate a highly flexible/customizable security system in your next .NET app.
+Our Role-based Access Control & User Authentication API for .NET allows you to incorporate a highly flexible/customizable security system in your next .NET app.

 ## Feature Overview